google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 advantage of it in your `push` event by caching the page and assets you'll need before showing your notification.

-For more information check out this [introduction to service workers post](/web/fundamentals/getting-started/primers/service-workers).
+For more information, check out this [introduction to service workers post](/web/fundamentals/getting-started/primers/service-workers).

 ## Feedback {: #feedback }